bseverns/seedBox/tests/test_app/README.md

 * The same suite now spins the simulator long enough to trigger a granular voice on the live path, proving the "live-in" slot flips over even without the I²S codec present.【F:tests/test_app/test_seed_prime_modes.cpp†L55-L90】
+* Tap-tempo primes now get their own regression that double-checks BPM-derived lineage tags and re-running the prime with the same tap history leaves every granular parameter untouched, while preset primes prove `setSeedPreset()` copied per-seed granular sources, SD slots, and lock layouts faithfully.
+If the preset buffer is empty we still fall back to the LFSR builder, so tests always seed the buffer before reseeding with `SeedPrimeMode::kPreset`.【F:tests/test_app/test_seed_prime_modes.cpp†L92-L171】
 * `test_presets.cpp` stress-tests the preset lane promised in the roadmap by round-tripping a captured genome set through the EEPROM store and verifying the crossfade helper preserves granular params during the blend.【F:tests/test_app/test_presets.cpp†L13-L48】